 Kampong shopping was always a dirty, sweaty proposition of hunting, excavation and fun.
 Rewards were in the discovery.
 We found crocks used for storing water, oil or food, incense burners, altar tables, tea pots, baskets, dragon pots, glass jars, marble lamp bases, teak tables, a wooden kitchen cabinet with rusted screens.
 We hauled our “treasures” home and spent hours cleaning or refinishing them.
 They functioned as decorative or usable artifacts, with a back-story.

-Introduction and initiation into the Singaporean cuisine came from my friend, Mary, who lived in the apartment building next to ours.
-She was a tiny woman who loved food–as culturally important to her as her Chinese matrilineal family hierarchy.
-Mary would call me on the phone and say, “I’m picking you up to go eat!”
+Initiation into the exciting world of Singaporean cuisine came from my friend, Mary, who was Singaporean Chinese, married to a German man.
+She was a tiny woman who loved food–as culturally important to her as her matrilineal family hierarchy.
+Mary would call me on the phone and say, “I’m picking you up to go eat.
+Right now!”
 The food in Singapore was, and is, phenomenal.
-This is the country where my taste buds learned to crave anything spicy.
-Mary was my guide.
+This is the country where my taste buds learned to crave spices, with Mary as my guide.

-We ventured all over to her favorite “Hawker Centres”–informal, open-air food stalls specializing in Chinese, Malaysian, Indonesian, or Indian food.
-Cooked on order, on site, eaten with chopsticks while sitting on plastic stools at plastic tables on the sidewalk.
+We ventured to her favorite “Hawker Centres”–informal, open-air food stalls specializing in Chinese, Malaysian, Indonesian, or Indian food.
+Cooked to order on site, eaten with chopsticks while sitting on plastic stools at plastic tables on the sidewalk.

-I tasted Nonya Laksa [Laksa Lemak] for the first time at Peranakan Place on Orchard Road–a spicy noodle soup in curried coconut broth with prawns and a quail egg.
+I tasted Nonya Laksa [Laksa Lemak] for the first time at Peranakan Place on Orchard Road–a spicy hot noodle soup in curried coconut broth with prawns and a quail egg.
 Carrot cake [Chai tow kway] is not cake and not carrots, but a favorite hawker dish of mine.
 Steamed white radish and rice flour cut into cubes and fried with garlic, eggs, preserved radish and other spices.
 Whatever Mary ordered I ate, sweated through, and loved.

 Singapore was the beginning of making friends who lived as we did, away from the usual, outside the familiar.
-People who say “yes” to living outside of the box.
+People who said “yes” to living outside of the box.